rajeev210403/FarmConnect/README.md

 ## 🌾Deployment and Usage
 ### Deploying the API endpoints (backend)
-- Frontend is developed using Java and Kotlin
 - Backend is developed using FastAPI (python)
 - Go to the backend folder
 ```bash